 If scientists can identify simple dietary interventions that can reduce this risk, even by a small amount, it could make a substantial difference globally.

-Researchers have recently carried out a study on mushrooms, publishing their findings in the International Journal of Cancer.
+Researchers have recently carried out a study on mushrooms, publishing their findings in the

 Mushrooms are a relatively inexpensive and widely consumed food throughout the world.
 In recent years, studies have begun to identify their potential disease fighting capabilities.